Pietro Annigoni

-Pietro Annigoni, OMRI (7 June 1910 – 28 October 1988) was an Italian artist, portrait painter, fresco painter and medallist, best known for his painted portraits of Queen Elizabeth II.
+Pietro Annigoni (7 June 1910 – 28 October 1988) was an Italian artist, portrait painter, fresco painter and medallist, best known for his painted portraits of Queen Elizabeth II.
 His work was in the Renaissance tradition, contrasting with the modernist style that prevailed in his time.

 Life

 Born in Milan in 1910, Annigoni was influenced by the Italian Renaissance.
 From the end of the 1920s on, he lived mainly in Florence where he studied at the College of the Piarist Fathers.

 In 1927, he was admitted to the Academy of Fine Arts in Florence, where he attended the courses given by Felice Carena in painting, Giuseppe Graziosi in sculpture, and Celestino Celestini in etching.
 Annigoni enrolled in the nude class run by the Florentine Circolo degli Artisti, while attending the open class in the same subject at the Academy.

 Annigoni exhibited his work for the first time in Florence in 1930 with a group of painters.
 He had his first individual exhibition two years later, in 1932 at the Bellini Gallery in the Palazzo Ferroni.

 In 1932, journalist Ugo Ojetti featured Annigoni in the Arts section of the Corriere della Sera.
 Also in 1932, he won the Trentacoste prize.